kiran3807/python-promise-tutorial/README.md

 event_loop()
 ```
 ##The power of call-backs :

+###Synchronisation without call-backs :

 We have seen so far that we can do asynchronous programming in both contexts, single(event loops) and multi-threaded.
-Lets look at the mult-threaded asynchronous programming again.
+Lets look at asynchronous programming in the context of multi-threading again.
 ```python
 def boss_thread():
     id = 0